nanotech-empa/aiida-nanotech-empa/README.md

 ## For maintainers

-To create a new release, clone the repository, install development dependencies with `pip install '.[dev]'`, and then execute `bumpver update --major/--minor/--patch`.
+To create a new release, clone the repository, install development dependencies with `pip install '.[dev]'`, and then execute `bumpver update --dry --major (--minor/--patch)`.
+This will display the changes that will be made to the repository - check them carefully.

+Once you are happy with the changes, remove the `--dry` option and re-execute the command.
 This will:

   1. Create a tagged release with bumped version and push it to the repository.